-To comply with HCPC and NMC regulators' standards assessments are non-compensatory.
-In addition if students by omission of information or by an incorrect answer within assessments could cause direct harm to a patient then they must be referred - regardless of academic ability.
+To comply with HCPC, GPhC and NMC regulators' standards assessments are non-compensatory.
+In addition if students by omission of information or by an incorrect answer within assessments could cause direct harm to a patient then they must be referred, regardless of academic ability.

-First Sit Components Final Assessment Element weighting Description Practical Skills Assessment OSCE (Pass/Fail) Examination A two and a half hour unseen Applied Pharmacology Exam (80% must be attained to pass) (Pass/Fail) Examination Numeracy assessment (100% must be attained to pass) (Pass/Fail) Written Assignment 50 % 1500 word written assignment in relation to students own area of practice (a mark of 40% or above must be attained to pass) Written Assignment 50 % 2000 word written assignment in relation to students own area of practice (a mark of 40% or above must be attained to pass) Professional Practice Report ~ Assessor confirmation of successful completion of professional practice element (Pass/Fail) Resit Components Final Assessment Element weighting Description Practical Skills Assessment OSCE (Pass/Fail) Examination A two and a half hour unseen Applied Pharmacology Exam (80% must be attained to pass) (Pass/Fail) Examination Numeracy assessment (100% must be attained to pass) (Pass/Fail) Written Assignment 50 % 1500 word written assignment in relation to students own area of practice (a mark of 40% or above must be attained to pass) Written Assignment 50 % 2000 word written assignment in relation to students own area of practice (a mark of 40% or above must be attained to pass)
+First Sit Components Final Assessment Element weighting Description Practical Skills Assessment OSCE (Pass/Fail) Examination A 2 1⁄2 hr unseen Applied Pharmacology Exam (80% must be attained to pass) (Pass/Fail) Examination Numeracy assessment (100% must be attained to pass) (Pass/Fail) Written Assignment 50 % 1500 word written assignment in relation to students own area of practice (a mark of 50% or above must be attained to pass) Written Assignment 50 % Clinical Practice Algorithm in relation to students own area of practice (a mark of 50% or above must be attained to pass) Professional Practice Report ✓ Assessor confirmation of successful completion of professional practice element (Pass/Fail) Resit Components Final Assessment Element weighting Description Practical Skills Assessment OSCE (Pass/Fail) Examination A 2 1⁄2 hr unseen Applied Pharmacology Exam (80% must be attained to pass) (Pass/Fail)

+Examination Numeracy assessment (100% must be attained to pass) (Pass/Fail) Written Assignment 1500 word written assignment in relation to 50 % students own area of practice (a mark of 50% or above must be attained to pass) Written Assignment Clinical Practice Algorithm in relation to students 50 % own area of practice (a mark of 50% or above must be attained to pass) Professional Practice Assessor confirmation of successful completion of Report ✓ professional practice element (Pass/Fail)